Alterations of C. elegans muscle fibers by microgravity (Nematode Muscles) - 10.14.14

 Science Objectives for Everyone

 Astronauts frequently experience weakened muscles, reduced bone density and changes in metabolism, which can negatively affect their health and performance.
-Alterations of C. elegans muscle fibers by microgravity (Nematode Muscles) uses a model organism, a nematode worm called C. elegans, to clarify how and why these changes take place in microgravity.
+Nematode Muscles uses a model organism, a nematode worm called C. elegans, to clarify how and why these changes take place in microgravity.
 Studying worms exposed to both microgravity, and gravity-like conditions in a centrifuge, could help scientists understand the molecular mechanisms responsible for muscle atrophy and other spaceflight-induced changes.

 Science Results for Everyone